Continuing our Crossroads Tournament Series –

-Our goal for the event is to present an environment that supports the personal growth of the fighter, as well as the growth of our HEMA community throughout the region.
+Our goal for the Crossroads Tournament Series and CSA in general is to present environments that support the personal growth of you the fighter as well as the growth of our HEMA community throughout the region.

 To support that goal and as part of the first place award for each tournament, CSA will pay the winner’s registration fees for their next ORVL event!